dwave-examples/template/README.md

 python <demo_name>.py
 ```

+### Inputs
-If your example requires user input, make sure to specify any input limitations.
+If your example requires user input, make sure to specify the input format and any input limitations.
+### Outputs
+An example program output.

+## Problem Description

+Objectives to be Optimized: the goals the process attempts to accomplish by minimizing or maximizing certain aspects of the problem to the extent possible.
+* Minimize the time to produce all of the products

+Constraints: aspects of the problem and/or process with limited or no flexibility, which must be satisfied for solutions to be considered feasible.
+* Machine A can only bend 10 parts per hour

+## Model Overview

+### Parameters
+### Variables
+### Expressions
+### Objective
+Matching the objective description in the previous section with the mathematical formulation of the expression based on the problem paramaters and variables
+### Constrains
+Matching the constraint description(s) in the previous section with the mathematical formulation of the expression based on the problem paramaters and variables

 ## Code Overview